Skip to main content

 January 1, 1988

 In many places, earthquakes with similar characteristics have been shown to recur.
 If this is common, then relatively small deformations associated with individual earthquake cycles should accumulate over time to create geological structures.
-It is shown that existing models developed to describe leveling line changes associated with the seismic cycle can be adapted to explain geological features associated with a fault.
+Following this paradigm, we show that existing models developed to describe leveling line changes associated with the seismic cycle can be adapted to explain geological features associated with a fault.
 In these models an elastic layer containing the fault overlies a viscous half-space with a different density.
 Fault motion associated with an earthquake results in immediate deformation followed by a long period of readjustment as stresses relax in the viscous layer and isostatic equilibrium is restored.
-The flexural rigidity of the crust (or the apparent elastic thickness) provides the main control of the width of a structure.
-The loading due to erosion and deposition of sediment determines the ratio of uplift to subsidence between the two sides of the fault. -Authors
+Deformation is also caused as a result of the loading and unloading due to sediment deposition and erosion.
+In this paper, the parameters that control the growth of dip-slip structures are identified.
+We find that the flexural rigidity of the crust (or the apparent elastic thickness) provides the main control of the width of a structure.
+The loading due to erosion and deposition of sediment determines the ratio of uplift to subsidence between the two sides of the fault.
+The flexure due to sediment load is much more important in this respect than whether the fault is normal or reverse in character.
+We find that, in general, real structures are associated with apparent elastic thicknesses of 4 km or less and thus with very low flexural rigidities.

 Publication Year 1988